 Exchange programs.
 Exchange programs allow UT Austin students to enroll at a partner university abroad while continuing to pay UT Austin tuition.
 These cost-effective programs integrate UT Austin students into the host university and provide access to courses applicable to UT Austin degree plans.
 Students in exchange programs register for a block of coursework in study abroad (SAB).
-Faculty members in the appropriate academic departments review the student's work to identify equivalent University courses; the Study Abroad Office staff converts grades from the system used by the host institution into their University equivalents.
+Faculty members in the appropriate academic departments review the student's work to identify equivalent University courses; Study Abroad staff convert grades from the system used by the host institution into their University equivalents.
 Courses and grades are recorded as resident credit.